Ratchet & Clank: Going Mobile: Gameplay

 Players can collect titanium bolts, upgrade weapons (to level 3), and defeat enemies.
 An upgrade meter for weapons is not displayed, however the HUD consists of (from left to right) an ammo meter, nanotech and bolt counter.
 Going Mobile allows for up to three save slots.
 The game is almost entirely devoid of sound except the main menu, and there are four different enemies.
 There is also an Arena where the duo can participate in 12 challenges.
-They are (in order):